Silverleaf - HR Fundamentals - Employment Tribunals

 Compensation

 Losing tribunal cases can be an expensive business.
-Compensation is awarded as follows for unfair dismissal claims:
+Compensation is awarded as follows for unfair dismissal claims for dismissals on or after 6 April 2024:

-• Basic Award – This is paid for loss of your job and the security that goes with it.
+• Basic Award – This is paid as compensation for loss of employment and the security that goes with it.
 It will vary according to age and length of service.
-The maximum award is 30 weeks pay (limited at £400 pw) to a maximum value of £12,000.
+The maximum award is 30 weeks’ pay (limited at £700 pw) to a maximum value of £21,000.

-• Compensatory Award – This is paid for loss of earnings between your dismissal and the tribunal hearing, difficulty in finding work and loss of accrued benefits e.g. pension.
-The maximum award is currently £68,000.
+• Compensatory Award – This is paid to an employee for loss of earnings for the period between their dismissal and the tribunal hearing, difficulty in finding work and loss of accrued benefits e.g. pension.
+The maximum award is currently the lower of £115,115 or 12 months gross pay.

-• Reinstatement Orders – If your employer refuses to reinstate you the tribunal may make an additional award of between 26 and 52 weeks pay (limited to £400 pw) to a maximum of £20,800.
+• Reinstatement Orders – If you refuse to reinstate an employee when ordered to do so by the tribunal, they may make an additional award to your former employee of between 26 and 52 weeks’ pay (limited to £700 pw) up to a maximum of £36,400.

-In cases where an employer fails to consult their employees during a redundancy process the tribunal may issue a Protective Award which may be up to 90 days pay.
-A days pay in these circumstances is not subject to any cap.
-If collective consultation was required and this was not carried out in accordance with the legal requirements then any award given to a single individual affected will be granted to all those involved.
+In cases where an employer fails to consult their employees during a redundancy process the tribunal may issue a Protective Award which may be up to 90 days’ pay.
+A days’ pay in these circumstances is not subject to a cap.
+If collective consultation was required and this was not carried out in accordance with the legal requirements, any award given to a single individual affected will be granted to all those involved.
 These awards have exceeded £1m.